yybayy/Dungeon-Slayer/README.md

-Roguelite Dungeon-Slaying Game is a 2D action game that combines procedural gameplay with strategic progression.
+Dungeon Gunner is a 2D action game that combines procedural gameplay with strategic progression.
 Inspired by classic roguelite mechanics, the game features a node-based level system that allows for non-linear exploration, branching paths, and replayability.
 Each node on the map represents a unique challenge — combat encounters, events, shops, or random rewards — making every run feel different from the last.

 The game uses event-driven movement and behavior logic powered by ScriptableObjects, enabling a modular and scalable architecture.
 This approach makes it easy to design enemies, items, or environmental effects without hardcoding, supporting a highly flexible development workflow.